Skip to Main Content

 If you’re hoping to buy a home in Arkansas, get ready to dig a little deeper into your pocket.
-December 2023 housing data from Redfin shows that prices have increased by 4.6 percent year-over-year, to a median $242,000.
-While that’s a better deal than you’ll find in a lot of other states (and well below the current national median price tag of $382,600), it can still feel like a large chunk of cash, especially if you’re new to homeownership.
+In the past year, housing data from Redfin shows that home prices in the Natural State are up nearly 6 percent.
+While that’s a better deal than you’ll find in a lot of other states (and well below the national median), it can still feel like a large chunk of cash, especially if you’re new to homeownership.

 For those seeking support, the best place to start is the Arkansas Development Finance Authority (ADFA).
-It offers several programs to help a first-time homebuyer, including affordable mortgages, an ongoing mortgage tax credit and loans to help cover the upfront costs of buying a home.
+It offers several programs to help a first-time homebuyer in Arkansas, including affordable mortgages, an ongoing mortgage tax credit and loans to help cover the upfront costs of buying a home.

 Arkansas first-time homebuyer programs

-The Arkansas Development Finance Authority’s Move-Up Program provides affordable 30-year fixed-rate mortgages to low- to moderate-income homebuyers.
-This program can be used with a conventional or a government-guaranteed or -insured loan.
-Here are the basic requirements:
+The Arkansas Development Finance Authority’s Move-Up Program provides affordable 30-year fixed-rate mortgages to first-time and repeat homebuyers.
+This program can be used with a conventional or a government-backed loan.

 ADFA Down Payment Assistance (DPA)

-If you qualify for a Move-Up loan, you might also be eligible for the AFDA’s Down Payment Assistance program, which offers between $1,000 and $15,000 to help with closing costs.
+If you qualify for a Move-Up or StartSmart loan, you might also be eligible for this down payment assistance program, which offers between $1,000 and $15,000 to help with a down payment and closing costs.
 It’s a second mortgage with the same interest rate as your 30-year loan, but to be repaid over 10 years.

 Little Rock Down Payment Assistance Program